Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Introduction

-\textbf{Learning for CBFs: }While CBFs provide strong guarantees in terms of the safety of the system, an open problem that has not been fully addressed in prior work is how such CBFs can be constructed for general classes of systems.
-Indeed, the lack of principled and systematic methods to constructs CBFs is one of the main bottlenecks in applying CBFs.
-This challenge is similarly present when addressing stability using control Lyapunov functions \cite{sontag1989universal}.
+\textbf{Learning CBFs: } An open problem is how valid CBFs can be constructed.
+Indeed, the lack of systematic methods to construct valid CBFs is a main bottleneck.
 For certain types of mechanical systems under input constraints, analytic CBFs can be constructed \cite{cortez2020correct}.
 The construction of polynomial barrier functions towards certifying safety for polynomial systems by using sum-of-squares (SOS) programming was proposed in \cite{prajna2007framework}.
 Finding CBFs poses additional challenges in terms of the control input resulting in bilinear SOS programming as presented in \cite{xu2017correctness,wang2018permissive} and summarized in \cite{ames2019control}.
 The work in \cite{clark2021verification} considers the construction of higher order CBFs and their composition by, similarly to \cite{xu2017correctness,wang2018permissive}, alternating-descent heuristics to solve the arising bilinear SOS program.
-Such SOS-based approaches, however, are known to be limited in scalability and do not use available data.
+Such SOS-based approaches, however, are known to be limited in scalability and do not use potentially available expert demonstrations.